Advertisement

 What is the Buteyko breathing method?

-According to the Russian medical doctor, Konstantin Buteyko, people with asthma and other related diseases hyperventilate (overbreathe) and release too much carbon dioxide from the body.
-(Doctors call this hypocapnia — literally too little carbon dioxide in the blood, which can be caused by hyperventilation.)
+According to the Russian medical doctor, Konstantin Buteyko, people with asthma and other related diseases hyperventilate (over-breathe) and release too much carbon dioxide from the body.
+(A low level of carbon dioxide in the blood is called hypocapnia, which can be caused by hyperventilation.
+Hyperventilation is excessively fast and deep breathing.)
 To compensate, he postulated, their bodies have developed corrective mechanisms to limit the release of carbon dioxide, like the tightening of the bronchial (airway) muscles and the production of lots of mucus in the airways, which are well known as asthma symptoms.
+(It should be noted, however, that there is currently no conclusive evidence supporting the role of hypocapnia in the development of asthma.)

-The breathing technique that Buteyko developed is said to correct the hyperventilation and subsequent decreased concentration of carbon dioxide.
-If used correctly, Buteyko practitioners claim, the breathing method can lead to a drastic reduction in reliance on the use of asthma medications for relief.
+The breathing technique that Buteyko developed is said to correct the hyperventilation and subsequent decreased level of carbon dioxide.
+If used correctly, Buteyko practitioners claim, the breathing method can lead to a reduction in reliance on the use of asthma medicines for relief of symptoms.

 Buteyko in Australia